What is a DDoS Attack?

 A Denial of Service (DoS) or Distributed Denial of Service (DDoS) attack occurs when one or many compromised (that is, infected) systems launch a flooding attack on one or more targets, in an attempt to overload their network resources and disrupt service or cause a complete service shutdown.

-Denial of Service (DoS) and Distributed Denial of Service (DDoS) attacks have plagued commercial and enterprise networks since early 1970.
+Denial of Service (DoS) and Distributed Denial of Service (DDoS) attacks have plagued commercial and enterprise networks for decades.
 In terms of damage to network infrastructure, service continuity and business reputation, DoS/DDoS attacks have racked up some of the most successful cyberattacks to date.
 The Allot DDoS Attack Handbook outlines the most common attacks and their implications for CSP network assets and business.
 For each attack, real customer success stories demonstrate how Allot’s DDoS Protection solution, powered by Allot DDoS Secure, helps CSPs and enterprises establish a highly effective first line of defense against cyber threats.

 To learn more about DDoS attack types see our DDoS Attack Handbook – Click here to download your copy.

 ACK Flood (or ACK-PUSH Flood)

 In an ACK or ACK-PUSH Flood, attackers send spoofed ACK (or ACK-PUSH) packets at very high packet rates.
 In other words, they acknowledge session requests that were never sent and do not exist.
 Packets that do not belong to any existing session on the victim’s firewall or any security device along the path, generate unnecessary lookups in the state tables.
 This extra load exhausts system resources.

 Read how Allot helps an ISP in North America stop ACK Floods.

 Amplified DNS Flood